-What is Design Thinking for Customer Experience?
+What is Design Thinking for Human Experience (HX)?

 Tim Brown, CEO and President of IDEO defines ‘Design thinking’ as a human-centred and collaborative approach to problem solving, using a designed mindset to solve complex problems.
-Design Thinking advocates a five stage process that moves from empathising with the customer to generating ideas and testing with prototypes:
+Design Thinking advocates a five stage process that moves from empathising with the user to generating ideas and testing with prototypes:

 - Define: analysing the information that you have gathered at the Empathise part of the process.
 This allows you to move onto the next stage of Design Thinking.